bachu24/User-Management-Web/README.md

 # User-Management-Web
-# It is a simple User-Management web application solely for learning purpose.
+It is a simple User-Management web application solely for learning purpose. credit:@JavaGuides (Youtube)
-# crdit:@JavaGuides (Youtube)

-# Model View Controller
+Model View Controller
 <!--
 Create a User
 Update a User